 Julia Brownfield is the chair for the alcohol committee for the ESAP Coalition.
 Julia is a Prevention & Community Outreach Specialist at PEER Services.
 She offers extensive experience in marketing, project management, and communication campaigns.
 She has worked with homeless families and individuals in homeless shelters and transitional housing programs; and as an advocate for children and teens living in crisis.
 She worked with at-risk youth through Catholic Charities and has done neighborhood outreach with the YMCA.
-Julia has her Masters of Public Health Education from Walden University and her Bachelor of Science in Social Work from the Texas A & M. Her master’s degree capstone was dedicated to the prevention of substance use among teens.
+Julia has her Masters of Public Health Education from Walden University and a Bachelor of Science in Social Work.
+Her master’s degree capstone was dedicated to the prevention of substance use among teens.
 She has a strong commitment to mobilizing community support to prevent teens from using alcohol, tobacco and other substances.

 To contact Julia, please email firstname.lastname@example.org or call (847)-492-1778

 Erin Tegge- Prevention Program Coordinator

 Erin Tegge is the Prevention Program Coordinator at PEER Services providing direct prevention services to Evanston and the surrounding communities.
 Since 2014, Erin has been with PEER Services as a Prevention Specialist.
 She has over eight years of experience in the field of Social Work and has worked with youth, families and adults in a variety of capacities.
 Erin has also been a resident of Evanston for over 5 years.
 Erin previously attended the University of Illinois at Urbana-Champaign where she received her B.S. in Psychology.
 She continued her studies at the University of Chicago, where she graduated with a Masters in Social Service Administration (Social Work).